-Near the end of this booklet you will find a section called Definitions, which identifies words and phrases that have specialized or particular meanings.
-In order to make this booklet more readable, we generally do not use initial capitalized letters to denote defined terms.
+Near the end of this booklet, you will find a section called Definitions, which identifies words and phrases that have specialized or particular meanings.
+To make this booklet more readable, we generally do not use capitalized letters to denote defined terms.
 Please take the time to familiarize yourself with these definitions so that you will understand your benefits.